 - Cut the board the same length as your table to maximize seating space, or cut it 6″ shorter if you want the option to nest the bench under the table.

-This bench will (hopefully) sit alongside a matching 3′ x 5′ table.
+This bench sits alongside a small 3′ x 5′ table.
 After talking to my daughter we decided to go with a shorter length to have the nesting option, since the table will be against the wall with the bench underneath, when not in use.

 Step 2: Sand the Board